-Committee Assignments as of 12/31/2016
+Committee Assignments as of 12/31/2017

 - (1) Chairman of the Governance Committee

 - (2) Chairman of the Risk Committee

-- (3) Chairman of the Compliance Committee

-- (4) Chairman of the Audit Committee
+- (3) Chairman of the Audit Committee

-- (5) Chairman of the Compensation Committee
+- (4) Chairman of the Compensation Committee

 Directors are reimbursed on an actual cost basis for all expenses incurred in the performance of official duties.
 Such expenses may include transportation, lodging, meals, tips, tolls, parking of cars, laundry, registration fees, and other expenses associated with travel on official business.
 A copy of the policy is available to shareholders of the Association upon request.